 Whose stuff is it?

-Often people are accused of possession of an illegal substance or item, but there are multiple parties present where the substance or item is found.
 Affirmative links are a concept a skilled attorney can use to fight a possession case and win.
 LeGrande Law has won dozens of possession cases on this basis – make sure your lawyer knows about affirmative links!

-Affirmative links may include things like fingerprints or DNA evidence on the item, statements by the defendant admitting to possession, or other evidence that shows the defendant had control over the item or substance.
+Affirmative links may include things like fingerprints or DNA evidence on the item.
+Statements by the defendant admitting to possession.
+Or, other evidence that shows the defendant had control over the item or substance.

 - Knowledge: Whether the defendant had knowledge of the illegal item or substance.